thought-driven/bummr/README.md

 Bummr assumes you have good test coverage and follow a [pull-request workflow] with `master` as your default branch.

-Please note that this gem is _alpha_ stage and may have bugs.

 ## Setup

 ```bash